AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-environment-on-cloud.md

 With git reset, we revert the code to the desired state in the past.

 1. Clone the environment to your local development environment.
 You may copy the command in your Project Web Interface:    ![copy_git_clone.png](assets/copy_git_clone.png)
 1. Access the commits history.
-Use `--reverse` to display history in reverse order for more convenience: `git log--reverse`
+Use `--reverse` to display history in reverse order for more convenience: `git log --reverse`
 1. Select the commit hash on which you've been good.
 To reset code to its authentic state (Vanilla), find the very first commit that created your branch (environment).
     ![Selecting a commit hash in git console](assets/select_commit_hash.png)
 1. Apply hard git reset: `git reset --h <commit_hash>`